gem/oq-engine/doc/engine/installing/development.md

 pip install -e oq-engine/
 ```

 Now it is possible to run the OpenQuake Engine with `oq engine`.
-Any change made to the `oq-engine` or `oq-hazardlib` code will be reflected in the environemnt.
+Any change made to the `oq-engine` or `oq-hazardlib` code will be reflected in the environment.

 Continue on [How to run the OpenQuake Engine](../running/unix.md)